UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## JupyterLab setup

 We will be using the Jupytext Python package and the JupyterLab git extension to facilitate using Jupyter notebooks with Git & GitHub.
+We will also use Jupyter Book to create publication ready documents.
 Install them via the following commands:

 ```
 conda install nodejs=15.*
-conda install -c conda-forge jupyterlab jupyterlab-git jupytext
+conda install -c conda-forge jupyterlab jupyterlab-git jupytext jupyter-book
 ```

 To test that your JupyterLab installation is functional, you can type `jupyter lab` into a terminal, which should open a new tab in your default browser with the JupyterLab interface.